Graduate School Options for Eller Undergraduates

 Begin the application process no later than the summer before your senior year of college or at least a year before you plan to start graduate school.

-• Work on strong undergraduate GPA
+- Work on earning a strong undergraduate GPA

-• Join related organizations (ex.
+- Join related organizations and clubs (ex.
 Pre-law fraternity)

-• Attend graduate school information workshops
+- Attend graduate school information workshops

-Why Work for a Few Years First?
+Why Attend Graduate School Immediately After College? | Why Work for a Few Years First? |

 Graduate School Resources